Registration of IDE plug-ins

 All values of this key are treated as references to registered plug-ins and must conform to the following format:

 Each time the application starts the values of the PlugIns key is scanned, and the registered plug-ins are loaded.

 Register plug-in manually

-To register a plug-in manually, use the Customize dialog box of Authentic Desktop's Tools menu.
+To register a plug-in manually, use the Customize dialog box of XMLSpy's Tools menu.
 Use the Add Plug-In button to specify the DLL that implements your plug-in.
-Authentic Desktop registers the DLL as a COM server and adds the corresponding entry in its PlugIns key.
+XMLSpy registers the DLL as a COM server and adds the corresponding entry in its PlugIns key.

 If you experience problems with manual registration, check whether the CLSID of your plug-in is correctly registered in the PlugIns key.
 If the registration is incorrect, then the name of your plug-in DLL was probably not sufficiently unique.
 Use a different name or perform direct registration.

 Register plug-in directly

 A plug-in can be directly registered as an IDE plug-in by first registering the DLL and then adding the appropriate value to the PlugIns key of XMLSpy.
 (This can be done, for example, during plug-in setup.)
 The new plug-in will be activated the next time XMLSpy is launched.